Does This Sound Like You?

 -

-Complete the decluttering project you've been putting off for months
+Complete a decluttering project you've been putting off for months

 -